 The trader will be able to update or to change the rate components and/or the volume at any given moment.

-The Application should update based on completed transactions. (i.e. if an offer is lifted for less than the total volume specified, then the next offer’s volume will reflect that change).
+The Application should update based on completed transactions (i.e. if an offer is lifted for less than the total volume specified, then the next offer will reflect the remaining volume).

-The application should have an interface for Counter-offers management.
-Counter-offers will only be active for the one trading-day.
+The application should allow for “Price Limit Orders” (PLO) management.
+PLOs will only be active for one trading-day.
+To accept a PLO the owner will only need to highlight the appropriate PLO and the click on the “Accept Price Limit Order” button.

 There is no need for cross-product-relationships or for functionality such as, linking, and advance price controls.